Skip to content

 Authorization types for order adjustments:

-Pre-authorization, incremental and reversal authorizations are currently available only for Visa and Mastercard and through Nets DK acquiring only.
+Pre-authorization, incremental and reversal authorizations are currently available only for Visa and Mastercard and through Nets Nordic acquiring only.
 See Availability for more information.

 Use cases

-There are several common use case scenarios for pre-authorizations and adjusting authorizations via card, particularly within the travel & hospitality sector.
+There are several common use case scenarios for pre-authorizations and authorization adjustments via card, especially within the travel and hospitality sector

-Below is described a use case for hotels:
+Here is an example use case for hotels:

 How to use pre-authorization